Hyperbolic VAE via Latent Gaussian Distributions: Introduction

+Meanwhile, we can form a Riemannian manifold from the set of univariate Gaussian distributions by equipping the Fisher information metric (FIM).
+It is known that the FIM of univariate Gaussian distributions is akin to that of the metric tensor of the Poincar\'e half-plane model~\citep{gmhyperbolic}, providing a perspective of viewing the points in hyperbolic space as univariate Gaussian distributions.
+In other words, a Gaussian distribution can be mapped to a single point in the open half-plane manifold as shown in \autoref{fig:gaussian_manifold}, where the FIM forms the shortest geodesic distance between two Gaussian distributions.
+Noting that the numerical issue of Poincar\'e normal arises from the geodesic distance of hyperbolic space, we question whether this perspective can lead us to define a new distribution with better analytic properties.

+In this work, inspired by the fact that KL divergence itself is a statistical distance that locally approximates the geodesic distance~\citep{pglove}, we propose a hyperbolic distribution by substituting the geodesic distance of Poincar\'e normal with the KL divergence between the univariate Gaussian distributions.
+We then verify that this simple yet powerful alteration results in several practical analytic properties; the proposed distribution reduces into the product of two well-known distributions, i.e., the Gaussian and gamma distributions, which are easy to sample, with a closed-form KL divergence between the proposed distributions.
+By adopting the proposed hyperbolic distribution, we introduce a new variant of hyperbolic VAE, named Gaussian manifold VAE (GM-VAE), whose latent space is a set of Gaussian distributions.

-Empirical experiments with multiple datasets show that GM-VAE can achieve a competitive generalization performance against existing hyperbolic VAEs.
-During the experiments, we observe that the PGM normal is robust in terms of sampling and computation of the KL divergence, compared to the commonly-used hyperbolic distributions; we briefly explain the reason why others are numerically unstable.
-Analysis of the latent space exhibits that the geometrical structures and probabilistic semantics of the dataset can be captured in the representations learned with GM-VAE.
+During the experiments, we observe that the proposed distribution is robust in terms of sampling and KL divergence computation compared to the commonly-used hyperbolic distributions; we briefly explain the reason why others are numerically unstable.
+Experimental results on the density estimation task with image datasets show that GM-VAE can achieve outperforming generalization performances to unseen data against baselines of Euclidean and hyperbolic VAEs.
+Application of GM-VAE on model-based reinforcement learning (RL) verifies the feasibility of using hyperbolic space on another domain of task.

-We summarize our contributions as follows: \begin{itemize} \item We propose a variant of VAE whose latent space is defined on a statistical manifold formed by diagonal Gaussian distributions. \item We propose a new distribution called pseudo Gaussian manifold normal distribution, which is easy to sample and has closed form KL-divergence, to train the VAE on the manifold. \item We propose new encoder and decoder structures to support the proper transition between Euclidean (data) space and the statistical manifold. \item We empirically verify that the newly proposed model performs similarly to existing hyperbolic VAEs while achieving stable training without numerical issues. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item We introduce a variant of VAE whose latent space is defined on a statistical manifold formed by univariate Gaussian distributions, namely Gaussian manifold. \item We propose a new distribution, called a pseudo Gaussian manifold normal distribution, which is easy to sample and has closed-form KL divergence, to train VAE on the Gaussian manifold. \item We empirically verify that the newly proposed VAE performs stable training without numerical issues on the density estimation task with several image datasets.
+The proposed model outperforms the baseline Euclidean VAE and other hyperbolic variants. \item We show that our method can be used for model-based RL.
+Specifically, we replace the latent space of the world model with hyperbolic space for learning environments, showing competitive results with a state-of-the-art baseline. \end{itemize}